+- Honesty (including being open about disclosing information)

-- Honesty, integrity and reputation.
+- Integrity and reputation

-- Competence and capability.
+- Competence and capability

-- Financial soundness.
+- Financial soundness

 The FCA sourcebook FIT sets out the guidance for these criteria.

 Extra evidence collection over and above the Firm's standard requirements may be needed in certain situations, such as when assessing new candidates for these positions.
 Guidance on these additional evidential requirements is contained in the FCA's SM&CR guide for solo-regulated firms.
 The table below (from this FCA guide) summarises some of these requirements.